sruthisentil/AgMicroNet/README.md

 ```

 ## Training and Customizing the TOMicroCNN Architecture
+[put the pipeline diagram where you see the entire thing]

 ## Training a Transfer Learning Architecture
+[give them the options]
+[also include xgboost]

 ## Producing Validation Metrics
+[kfold graphs, scores themselves, confusion matrices]

+[how to run inference on a trained model]
+- show the example of manoj's validation

 ## Reference